 behavioral issues.

-NA The organization does not allow residents to bring their children to the treatment program.
+NA The organization does not allow residents to bring their children to the program.

 Examples: Examples of services for younger children can include play groups, counseling, therapeutic services, therapeutic day care, Head Start, and other early childhood programs.
-Examples of programs for older youth may include peer support groups, afterschool programs and tutoring, recreational activities, employment assistance, and substance use education or treatment services, such as tobacco cessation.
+Examples of services for older youth can include peer support groups, afterschool programs and tutoring, recreational activities, employment assistance, and substance use education or treatment services, such as tobacco cessation.

 RTX 14.02